adammeh/chaos-engineering-tutorial/pod-failure/step3/text.md

-# Step 3: Expose the Backend with a Service

 A Service in Kubernetes acts as a stable network endpoint for a group of Pods.
 - Pods can come and go, and each Pod gets its own dynamic IP.